HELPING TEENS STAY BALANCED

 Cynthia Graton, psychoeducator

 The teenage years are rarely peaceful or straightforward.
-Adolescence is a pivotal period of transformation in terms of both body and identity, which includes the development of self-esteem.
+Adolescence is a pivotal period of transformation, both in terms of body and identity, which includes the development of self-esteem.

 Source: PsychoMédia

-Signs of low self-esteem in teens include:
+Signs of low self-esteem in teens:

-• a general lack of confidence in their own worth and abilities;
+- A general lack of confidence in their own worth and abilities

-• a tendency to strive for perfection in many spheres of their life (appearance, academic performance);
+- A tendency to strive for perfection in many spheres of their life (appearance, academic performance)

-• difficulty asserting themselves and saying no;
+- Difficulty asserting themselves and saying no

-• a fear of being judged or disappointing others;
+- A fear of being judged or disappointing others

-• a tendency to isolate themselves;
+- A tendency to isolate

-• being easily influenced by others.
+- Being easily influenced by others

 Developing healthy self-esteem